magepages/mpdocs/docs/pdf-invoice-m2/index.md

   * **Template Name**
     * This is the place where you name your own template.
     * If you leave it blank, there will be an error message.
   * **Insert Variables**: Choose a variable to display the value of that variable in the PDF file.
+Besides that, Mageplaza also supports customers in adding more information such as Order Information, Shipping Information, or Billing Information.

 ![](https://i.imgur.com/lwsjHPP.png)